supertuxkart/stk-code/README.md

 * Ideally, you'll want a joystick with at least 6 buttons.

 ## License
 The software is released under the GNU General Public License (GPL) which can be found in the file [`COPYING`](/COPYING) in the same directory as this file.
-Information about the licenses for the artwork is contained in `data/licenses`.

 ---